lexibank/tlopo/out/vol2/chapter7.md

 ### 5.1.
 Shape and surface texture

 Terms denoting the shape and surface texture of an object include the meanings such as ‘flat’, ‘round’, ‘rough’, ‘smooth’, ‘straight’ and ‘crooked’.
 However, it seems that there were few POc lexemes with basic meanings in this domain.
 No word for ‘round’ is reconstructable.
-The main term for ‘flat’ was probabaly POc _&ast;baban_ ‘flat; board, plank; canoe strake; flat shelf of rock’, and we can be reasonably confident that it was a noun denoting a flat surface or flat plank-like object (vol. 1, pp.58, 185).
+The main term for ‘flat’ was probabaly POc _&ast;baban_ ‘flat; board, plank; canoe strake; flat shelf of rock’, and we can be reasonably confident that it was a noun denoting a flat surface or flat plank-like object ([vol.1,58](../contributions/1-3#p-58), 185).

 <table id="2-7-5-1-218-POc-baban-a">
 <tr>